BaeMinCheon/let-us-go-abroad/source/_posts/2022/how-the-text-wrap-works-in-unrealengine.md

 }
 ```

-First, engine try to find if there is already existing one.
-If not, create new one and insert it into the cache.
+First, engine tries to find if there is already existing one.
+If not, creates new one and insert it into the cache.

 ```cpp
 // FontCache.h